danielpclark/PolyBelongsTo/README.md

 PolyBelongsTo::Pbt::IsPlural[ obj, child ]

 # Returns the symbol for the CollectionProxy the child belongs to in relation to obj
-# NOTE: For has_one the symbol is not a CollectionProxy, but the instance
+# NOTE: For has_one the symbol is not a CollectionProxy, but represents the instance
 PolyBelongsTo::Pbt::CollectionProxy[ obj, child ]

-# Always returns a collection proxy; fakes a collection proxy for has_one.
+# Always returns a collection proxy; fakes a collection proxy for has_one
 PolyBelongsTo::Pbt::AsCollectionProxy[ obj, child ]

 # Wrapper for has_one objects to be a collection proxy
 PolyBelongsTo::FakedCollection.new(obj, child)

+# Track which DB records have already been processed
+PolyBelongsTo::SingletonSet
 ```
 ##Record Duplication